saima-tithi/FastViromeExplorer-Doc/index.md

 ```bash
 java -cp bin FastViromeExplorer
 ```
-It will print the usage and prameter list of FastViromeExplorer in terminal.
+It will print the usage and parameter list of FastViromeExplorer in terminal.

 # Run FastViromeExplorer using test data
 From the project directory, run the following commands: